unisi-tech/unisi/README.md

 ```
 They are returned by handlers and cause appearing on the top screen colored rectangles window for 3 second. someGUIforUpdades is optional GUI enumeration for updating.

 For long time processes it is possible to create Progress window.
-It is just call user.progress in any place.
+It is just call user.progress in any async handler.
 Open window
 ```
-user.progress("Analyze ..
+await user.progress("Analyze ..
 Wait..")
 ```
 Update window message
 ```
-user.progress(" 1% is done..")
+await user.progress(" 1% is done..")
 ```
-Progree window is automatically closed when the handler is finished.
+Progress window is automatically closed when the handler is finished.

 ### Milti-user support. ###
 Unisi automatically creates and serves an environment for every user.